-Teaching your puppy to enjoy being handled is essential to a happy, safe, and convenient life with her now and as she grows.
-Think of all the situations where you need her to relax and accept handling: Veterinarian exams, grooming, removing a tick or burr, brushing her teeth, cleaning her ears, clipping her nails, lifting her into a car or travel crate, etc.
+Teaching your puppy to enjoy being handled is essential to a happy, safe, and convenient life with them now and as they grow.
+Think of all the situations where you need them to relax and accept handling: Veterinarian exams, grooming, removing a tick or burr, brushing their teeth, cleaning their ears, clipping their nails, lifting them into a car or travel crate, etc.

 Fortunately, puppyhood is the best time to do this and the process is both easy and fun.

 - High-value treats like chicken or cheese.

 - A clicker, if you use one.
 Otherwise, say “yes!” to mark the behavior.

 - A quiet area without distractions for practicing.

 Go through the 5 steps below to cover different areas of your puppy’s body.
 For each step, use this approach: